Introduction to Machine Learning - Regression Models

 Transfer Learning

-There are different types of machine learning, including supervised learning, unsupervised learning, and reinforcement learning, each with its own set of algorithms and techniques.
+There are different types of machine learning, including supervised learning, unsupervised learning,

 * Supervised Learning: